luisgerhorst/.emacs.d/README.md

 -   __Local Config__

-    The following files contain user or machine-spcific options that will not be included in your git repository, remove the `.template` extension and edit them to contain all desired values.
+    Some files contain user or machine-spcific options that will not be included in your git repository, remove the `.template` extension and edit them to contain all desired values.

-    ```
-    lisp/luis-machine-local.el.template
-    lisp/luis-private.el.template
-    ```

 -   __Python Autocompletion & Syntax Checking__